 What Are My Multi-Factor Authentication Options?

-Employee MFA Options
+MFA Options For Employees

 All UWSP employees need to set up the Microsoft Authenticator (MFA) app on their mobile devices as their secondary authentication method.

-Employees may also request a hardware token to ensure that a back up authentication method is always available.
+Employees may also request a hardware token ("fob") to ensure that a back up authentication method is always available.

-Student MFA Options
+MFA Options For Students

 Contact the IT Service Desk with additional questions!